top of page

 Hawaii’s construction costs are rising faster than the U.S. average.
 Reports show year‑over‑year increases of about 5–6% in 2025, driven by tight labor and supply‑chain pressure.

-Average materials‑only cost is often cited around $50 per square foot, with the rest going to labor, profit, and overhead.
+Average materials‑only cost is often cited around $75 per square foot as a base, with the rest going to labor, profit, and overhead.

 Some common hourly rates (2024–2025) many Hawaii builders use as benchmarks: